Botfuel/botfuel-dialog/references/prompt_dialog.md

 )
 ```

-Hook that allow to perform things before a prompt dialog is completed.
+Hook that allows to perform things before a prompt dialog is completed.

 > For example you can **chaining** a new dialog or **performing** actions on the brain.